klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

   const randomWord = getRandomWord();

-  // Insert a new game into the database
+  // Insert a new game into the database const [word] = await db
-  // This is similar to using a repository in Spring Boot to create an entity const [word] = await db
     .insert(games)
     .values({ word: randomWord.toUpperCase(), status: "in_progress" })